dgliwa/setup_ruby/README.md

 sudo easy_install pip
 pip install ansible
 ```
+If you have problems installing pip, you may want to download and use [this python](https://www.python.org/ftp/python/2.7.12/python-2.7.12-macosx10.6.pkg).
+Once installed, go to the python folder in your applications and click the `Update Shell Profile.command` file.
+Instead of the above commands, run simply `pip install ansible`.

 You also need to [generate a keypair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and add it to your github, as this script clones my [dotfiles repo](https://www.github.com/dgliwa/dotfiles)